 - EMV Checkout Optimization.
 Both merchants and issuers can implement tactics that can help to optimize the EMV checkout experience.
 In the course of implementing EMV support, merchants have worked to provide an efficient checkout process for cardholder interaction with the terminal and for system processing time.
 Different techniques may offer benefits in various checkout scenarios.
 These techniques arise from both new learnings in implementing EMV, and from traditional approaches to optimizing checkout throughput.

 The goal of the white paper is to educate payments industry stakeholders and offer a sufficient level of detail about each set of solutions to provide the reader with a starting point for pursuing one or more of these solutions.
 The solutions described are generally compatible with each other and this white paper can be considered a primer for different optional techniques that may be used to speed the EMV transaction process at the POS.
-The Version 2.0 white paper adds an appendix with questions and answers about Faster EMV.
+The Version 3.0 white paper adds a new section on faster card-reader communication speeds.

 About the U.S. Payments Forum